Anthony Jenkinson: Second Expedition, 1561

 Upon his arrival back from his first expedition into Russia, Jenkinson immediately began to prepare for a second expedition there.
 His intent was to travel to Russia and continue through to Persia.
 He arrived in Moscow in August 1561, with the intent to talk trade terms with Ivan the Terrible.
 However, he was not capable of having an audience with him until 15 March 1562.
-From there, Jenkinson traveled across Russia, down the Caspian and into Persia, where he reached the court of Shah Tahmasp, then at Qazvin, and managed to obtain preferential trading deals on behalf of the Muscovy Company.
+From there, Jenkinson travelled across Russia, down the Caspian and into Persia, where he reached the court of Shah Tahmasp, then at Qazvin, and managed to obtain preferential trading deals on behalf of the Muscovy Company.
 However, he found that the wider objective of breaking into the Indian Ocean trade was blocked by the Portuguese outpost at Ormuz on the Persian Gulf, and the sale of English goods was limited by competition from the Venetians operating via the much shorter route from the Mediterranean through Syria.
 Also during this expedition, he made a great impression on Ivan the Terrible who granted a large extension of trading rights to the Muscovy Company.
 In his travels into Central Asia and Persia, Jenkinson had a relationship of mutual advantage with the Tsar, buying commodities on the Tsar's behalf, but also benefiting from Ivan's letters of credence, which had considerable weight with local powers in the aftermath of Russia's triumphs at Kazan and Astrakhan.
 In July 1564 Jenkinson returned to London.